python-zk/kazoo/docs/implementation.rst

 Implementation Details
 ======================

-Under the hood, the Python Zookeeper library is a small binding to the Zookeeper C library.
-This library creates an OS thread used for Zookeeper session events and watches.
-Because the watch events are run in the same thread used for session events, it can be error-prone writing watch callbacks that might need to query Zookeeper.
-The most noticeable error is when a watch function uses a blocking Zookeeper query and the connection is lost.
-Since the blocking query is running in the same OS thread used for session events the client will be unable to recognize when it has reconnected as all session events are blocked.
+Up to version 0.3 kazoo used the Python bindings to the Zookeeper C library.
+Unfortunately those bindings are fairly buggy and required a fair share of weird workarounds to interface with the native OS thread used in those bindings.

+Starting with version 0.4 kazoo implements the entire Zookeeper wire protocol itself in pure Python.
+Doing so removed the need for the workarounds and made it much easier to implement the features missing in the C bindings.

 Handlers
 ========